eamcvey/myblog/content/about.md

 thumbnailImage: //example.com/image.jpg
 ---

-I am the Director of Data Science at [The Looma Project](https://theloomaproject.com/) in Durham, NC.
+I am the VP of Data Science at [The Looma Project](https://theloomaproject.com/) in Durham, NC.
 Previously, I led the Quantitative Mobility and Decision Science teams at [TransLoc](https://transloc.com/).
 I have particular interests in:

 * Building analytics teams that have an impact on the organization
 * Using data science and technology to be [a force for good](https://datacolumn.wordpress.ncsu.edu/blog/2017/12/04/datalines-mcvey/)